 - Tungsten light bulbs

 Note that each one has its pros and cons.
 It is best to weigh your needs and preferences before finalizing your purchasing decision.
+See light bulbs for indoor photography.

 Can I Use Other Lighting Equipment for Product Photography?